 Washington DC is an international city with a vibrant social and cultural scene.
 In addition to receiving a world-class education from Georgetown, students can find plenty of things to do outside of the lab or classroom.
 Whether sauntering through the art-filled halls of the Smithsonian, attending some of the finest theatrical and musical productions at the Kennedy Center, or dining at restaurants in the U Street Corridor, Washington offers students a seemingly endless roster of mind enriching attractions and activities.

 Housing and Transportation

 Georgetown does not offer housing for graduate students, however there are several resources that international graduate students can take advantage of to secure housing.
 Georgetown University’s Office of International Programs has a guide to housing for international students with instructions and a list of listing and search resources on how to find housing.

 Washington DC offers a modern, efficient, and inexpensive public transportation system that serves the centrally-located Georgetown community well.
 Parking on campus and in Georgetown is limited; therefore, students and visitors are generally discouraged from bringing automobiles with them to campus.

 In addition, the university provides free shuttle bus services to students, faculty, and staff traveling between Rosslyn and Dupont Circle metro stations.
 Schedules and routes available online here.

 Biomedical Graduate Education’s tuition and fees are listed here.

 There are financial aid and scholarships opportunities available for international students.
-Please visit our Scholarship and Financial Aid page.
+Please visit our International Student & Scholar Services.

 Yes, there are work opportunities for international students while in school.
 Please speak to your program and your Office of Global Services (OGS) advisor to discuss your options.
 You can also visit OGS website on Guidelines for On-Campus Employment.